Valentino, Italian haute couture ‘emperor’ who painted fashion red, dies at 93

 Having started drawing and appreciating high-end clothes from a young age, he studied couture in Milan and Paris, where he then worked as an apprentice for designer Jean Desses.
 He returned home in 1960, opening his own fashion house in the heart of Rome.

-That year, Elizabeth Taylor chose a white Valentino gown for the premiere of blockbuster Spartacus.
+That year, Taylor chose a white Valentino gown for the premiere of blockbuster Spartacus.

 Valentino’s creative director Alessandro Michele celebrated him as “a central figure in the history of Italian culture”.